The 8 Best Business Laptops of 2022

 Are gaming laptops good for business use?

 Gaming laptops are actually very powerful and sleek machines since they are designed to handle complex graphics and interactive gaming.
-The downside, however, is that they are usually a bit on the bulky side and the battery life is not as long-lasting as a regular business laptop.
+The downside, however, is that they are usually a bit on the bulky side, and the battery life is not as long-lasting as a regular business laptop.
 So while you can certainly accomplish your work tasks on a gaming computer, they aren’t ideal for portability.

 What’s the difference between a laptop and a tablet?

-Because there are some hybrid tablet/laptops on the market, the lines between the two devices have blurred a bit.
+Because there are some hybrid tablets/laptops on the market, the lines between the two devices have blurred a bit.
 But there are a few key distinctions between the two.
 The main difference is that tablets are usually smaller in size than a laptop.
 And although some tablets have keyboards that can attach, they are designed to be used as touchscreens, while laptops always have a connected keyboard.
-Something else that distinguishes between the two is that laptops are much better at handling all types of specialized business software, while tablets are usually more for online activities or for graphic illustration.
+Something else that distinguishes between the two is that laptops are much better at handling all types of specialized business software, while tablets are usually more for online activities or graphic illustration.
 As far as price, there are laptops and tablets at various price points.
 And if you can’t choose between the two, then a 2-in-1 model might be the perfect pick.